 Self-Skin PU

-Self-skin PU is a strong option for overseas buyers who need a finished outer skin and a foamed interior in the same molded part.
+Self-skin PU is a strong option when buyers need a finished outer skin and a foamed interior in the same molded part.
 It helps combine touch quality, easy-clean surfaces and internal cushioning without adding a separate cover layer.

 Some visuals on this site are AI-generated equivalent product illustrations.
 We have relevant development and production experience, but real customer programs and delivered shapes are not shown due to NDA requirements.